chaichuk/EVcharger-to-ESPHome/README.md

 ## ⚙️ Installation

 ### 1. Prepare the Component File
-Create a file named `chargeu_component.h` in your ESPHome configuration directory (e.g., `/config/esphome/`) and paste the C++ logic code provided in this repository.
+Create a file named `chargeu_component.h` in your ESPHome configuration directory (e.g., `/config/esphome/`, or `/homeassistant/esphome/`) and paste the C++ logic code provided in this repository.

 **Important:** Edit the top lines of `chargeu_component.h` to match your charger's credentials:
 ```cpp